WildlifeConservationSocietyCI/WelikiaDisturbance/disturbance_model_notes/disturbance_model_notes.md

 | Bark Thickness | $BT = vsp * DBH$         | [@reinhardt_fire_2015]  |

-* Communities to Bark Thickness *
+*Communities to Bark Thickness*

-bark thickness multipliers for each community, for communities with co-dominate species the average bark thickness was calculated [@reinhardt_fire_2015].
+Bark thickness multipliers for each community are based on the dominant tree type, for communities with co-dominate species we calculated average bark thickness [@reinhardt_fire_2015].

 | community                            | dominant tree species                     | vsp scaler  |
 | ------------------------------------ | ----------------------------------------- | ----------: |